ChanelZM/api-real-time-web/README.md

 });
 ```

+#### 6.2.6: Run application
 - Run application by typing this in your terminal:

 ```
 $ npm start
 ```
+- The website is viewable on localhost:4000;
+- Congratulations!
+Now you can hate on Trump!

 ## 7: Wishlist
 - [ ] Create full sign in/sign up.